-Long lived in a world in which women could not vote and with few exceptions exerted very little direct political influence.
-Despite the restrictions placed upon women by Victorian society, Long worked to shape Florida’s image before the rest of the world and to advance the interests of her home state.
+Long lived in a world in which women could not vote and with few exceptions exerted very little direct influence on American politics.
+Despite the restrictions placed upon women by Victorian society, Long worked vigorously to shape Florida’s image before the rest of the world and to advance the interests of her home state.

 Portrait of Ellen Call Long, ca. 1880.
 Photo courtesy of the State Archives of Florida.

-A tireless promoter of Florida, she represented Florida at a number of national and international expositions, including the 1876 US Centennial in Philadelphia, the 1882 Cotton Centennial in New Orleans, the 1889 International Exposition in Paris, and the 1893 Chicago World’s Fair.
+A tireless promoter of Florida, Ellen Call Long represented Florida at a number of national and international expositions, including the 1876 US Centennial in Philadelphia, the 1882 Cotton Centennial in New Orleans, the 1889 International Exposition in Paris, and the 1893 Chicago World’s Fair.

 She joined the pioneers of historic preservation who dedicated time, effort, and money to save national treasures like George Washington’s Mount Vernon and Andrew Jackson’s The Hermitage.

-She raised silkworms at her home to demonstrate a new vision for the future of southern agriculture.
-Long also spoke and published on the topic of forestry.
-Her observations on the ecological necessity of fire to maintain long leaf pine forests predated the adoption of prescribed burning by professional foresters by nearly a half-century.
+She raised silkworms on her property and spoke and published on the topic of forestry.
+Her observations on the ecological necessity of fire to maintain long leaf pine forests predated the adoption and promotion of prescribed burning by professional foresters in the South by nearly a half-century.